Loading...

 It appears that 30% of the population have a poor VDR (40% of the Obese )

-A poor VDR increases the risk of 55 health problems click here for details
+A poor VDR is associated with the risk of 55 health problems click here for details

 VDR at-home test $29 - results not easily understood in 2016